 Where to Bet on the College Basketball

 Having a solid bet ready to go on college basketball is one thing, but finding a good sportsbook is another game.
 Luckily for you, and potentially where you live, you should have a variety of different options.
 Betting laws vary by state.
-So it is important that you check where you are at and adjust to those options.
-Some states prohibit all college betting while others have restrictions, like not allowing wagers on in-state teams.
+So you must check where you are at and adjust to those options.
+Some states prohibit all college betting while others have restrictions, like not allowing wagers on in-state teams or props.

 Next, you will want to research at least a few different sportsbooks.
 You should be asking yourself what features you want, like best payouts, mobile betting, and other scenarios that can affect your betting experience.
 You also want to make sure it is a trusted and legal sportsbook.
-If your location allows for this, try to stay away from offshore bookies if you can for now.
+If your location allows for this, stay away from offshore bookies if you can.
 If not, you will need to apply the same strict rules when selecting a sportsbook.

 When you do narrow it down to a few sportsbooks, you will want to compare and contrast how each one matches up.
 You can check who has the better odds, the best payment methods, the better interface, and even customer service.